kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   Full record of the process that time can be found at: <https://github.com/dragonflyoss/community/issues/62>

-- [ ] **Document complete list of current maintainers, including names, contact information, domain of responsibility, and affiliation.**
+- [x] **Document complete list of current maintainers, including names, contact information, domain of responsibility, and affiliation.**

   <!-- (TOC Evaluation goes here) -->
-  Dragonfly documents current maintainers and emeritus maintainers at <https://github.com/dragonflyoss/community/blob/master/MAINTAINERS.md>.
+  Dragonfly documents current maintainers and emeritus maintainers at <https://github.com/dragonflyoss/community/blob/master/roles/Maintainers.md>.
 All maintainers share all domains of responsbility.

-  **TODO For Dragonfly Team:** The responsibilities and focus areas for each maintainer have not been documented.
-Even with no differentiation among maintainers, it should be explicitly stated in the MAINTAINERS.md.

 - [x] **A number of active maintainers which is appropriate to the size and scope of the project.**